How to build a successful cloud migration testing strategy

 There are three phases to a data migration: planning, translation and migration, and validation.
 The biggest and most important phases are migration and validation.

 In the migration phase, you need to move everything* from A to B. That’s always a little more complex than people usually expect.
 Even if both A and B are SQL-based, that doesn’t mean the SQL scripts for A will work in B. For example, let’s say you’re migrating from Teradata to Snowflake.
-Both use SQL, both have modern capabilities, both have proprietary query features.
-Their architectural and SQL-support differences can mean a sorting query for Teradata needs to be translated or rewritten to function in Snowflake.
+This involves architectural and SQL-support differences that require rewriting or translating SQL scripts to function correctly in the target system.
+Here’s where Datafold’s Migration Agent (DMA) makes a significant difference:

 The translation phase is about ensuring your legacy SQL scripts are rewritten to function correctly with the new system.
 It’s an important part of a successful data migration, but isn’t as immediate a concern as the migration and validation.
 But if you have hundreds of scripts, is that something you’ll want to do manually?
 It’s much better to use a modern, automated translation tool like the one supported by Datafold and then use automation to test the new scripts’ functionality.

 There’s really only one way to answer these questions: tooling and automation.
 No matter how large or small your data migration, ensuring you’re at 100% parity between your old and new systems is not a manual task.
-What you need is a tool like Datafold that can look at the old and new data and show you exactly what’s different on a row-by-row basis.
+This is where Datafold’s cross-database data diffing comes into play.
+With row-level precision, Datafold can compare your source and target databases, highlighting discrepancies and ensuring complete parity between systems.
+This automation not only reduces the risk of errors but also provides the actionable insights and confidence stakeholders need to move forward.

 *There are often tables that are unused in a legacy system and should be deprecated/not migrated to your new system.
 Column-level lineage paired with usage data can be an effective means of identifying unused/non-queried tables in your data warehouse.